-drainage system maintenance tips
+Drainage system maintenance tips

 Landscaping

-The answer to 'drainage system maintenance tips' is to regularly inspect and maintain your home's drainage system to prevent clogs, flooding, and water damage.
-This includes cleaning out gutters and downspouts, checking for blockages in underground pipes, and ensuring proper drainage around your home's foundation.
+The answer to 'drainage system maintenance tips' is to regularly inspect, clean, and maintain your home's drainage system to prevent flooding and water damage.
+This includes clearing debris from gutters, downspouts, and drainage pipes, as well as checking for any cracks or blockages.
+It's recommended to perform these maintenance tasks at least twice a year, in the spring and fall.

 Step-by-Step Guide